 All of Valve's PC games since Half-Life 2 have required Steam, or rather the "Valve Anti-Cheat" (VAC) service embedded within it, and the retail versions of those games come with Steam bundled innote .
 The service is free to download as well, and allows gamers to integrate their games into the service, as well as download games that support the service natively.

-Having the full support of pretty much every major publisher that makes PC titles except Blizzard and Electronic Arts (post-Dragon Age II, when they launched their competing service "Origin"), the service makes it easier to download and play PC games, having over ten thousand titles available for download, many of which are classic games in their own right.
+Having the full support of pretty much every major publisher that makes PC titles except Blizzard and (from 2012 to 2019) Electronic Arts (post-Dragon Age II, when they launched their competing service Origin, until Star Wars Jedi: Fallen Order), the service makes it easier to download and play PC games, having over ten thousand titles available for download, many of which are classic games in their own right.
 It also boasts more than 30 million unique users.

 The main draw, however, is Steam's popular seasonal sales, days-long events that see prices on scads of games slashed by 50%, 75%, and even 90%.
 Even bundles - a discount in their own right - can go on sale.
 With even recent indie and AAA titles discounted, many users have given up on paying full price for any game while others make purchases on impulse that they normally wouldn't look twice at.
 This is causing most of Steam's competitors to follow suit, further encouraging the 'wait for a sale' mentality.
 It's reached a point where 'significantly cheaper games' is becoming a major argument in favor of PC gaming.